tarunbolla/python-blockchain-demo/README.md

 # python-blockchain-demo

-This is a mini block chain demo created for learning how algorithms are used to create a block.
+This is a mini block chain demo created for learning how algorithms are used to create a block and then convert it to "acceptable" hash.